Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/README.md

 ### Theoretical Concepts:

-Apart from Codes our team has also gathered the theoretical approach to all the ANALYSIS which we automated using R. To get the link to that Section click on the link provided under this line: <br/>
+Apart from Codes, our team has also gathered the theoretical approach to all the ANALYSIS which we automated using R. To get the link to that Section click on the link provided under this line: <br/>

 [Theory and Roadmap to BiInformatics](https://github.com/Rizvix0/DE_Project_MetaProtStat/wiki)